salvemorte/redronin/README.md

 #### List of Scripts

-download exec - redronin payload to download and afterwards execute any powershell script.
+download-exec.ps1 - redronin payload to download and afterwards execute any powershell script.

 #### Contribute